guillermoamaral/Webside/docs/api/evaluations/post.md

 ```

 #### Suggestions
-There might be other special cases where the backend could suggest some ways to overcome a given evaluation error.
+There might be other special cases where the back-end could suggest some ways to overcome a given evaluation error.
 For instance, suppose
 the following evaluation request:

 ```json